3084 N. Dillard Road

-The property’s Interpretive Services staff presents programs and special events featuring the reconstructed Moery Cabin, a non-releasable red-tailed hawk, bald eagle, Eastern screech owl and other natural and cultural history features of the area.
-Programs on kayaking, Dutch oven cooking and other outdoor skills are also offered.
+The property’s Interpretive Services staff presents programs and special events featuring a nonreleasable red-tailed hawk, an albino common snapping turtle, and other natural and cultural features of the area.
+Programs on kayaking, cooking with a Dutch oven, and other outdoor skills are also offered.

 The lake is located just south of the historic towns of French Lick and West Baden, and just east of historic Jasper.

 Water safety matters!
 If you use one of our big reservoirs for swimming, fishing, boating or skiing, check out Bobber the Water Dog, brought to you by the U.S. Army Corps of Engineers.

 Help rebuild the raptors shelters

 The raptor enclosures are 30 years old and need to be rehabilitated.
 Currently, the birds can only be seen in special viewing areas and on designated weekends, but plans are in place to build a new raptor center where guests can view the birds during the raptor center's business hours.
 The new center would be accessible to all visitors and improve the educational impact of the birds.
 See Patoka Lake Raptor Center Illustration.

 You can donate to this effort online through the Indiana Natural Resources Foundation.
 Choose “Patoka Lake Raptor Shelter” in the dropdown menu or mail a check to:

 Indianapolis, IN 46204